Uric acid is a chemical that your body creates automatically through decomposing substances called purines.

 8. Water is indispensable

 Water should be included in any diet.
 It doesn’t matter whether the person has too much uric acid or not.
-At least drinking 2 quarts daily are recommended.

 Drinking sufficient amounts of water will allow the production of more urine.
 This better eliminates the toxins found in the body.